nim-lang/website/jekyll/_posts/2021-02-23-fusion-and-pattern-matching.md

 -------------------------------------------------------------

-This example shows really well how pattern matching can help handling different alternative syntaxes.
+This example shows really well how pattern matching can help to handle different alternative syntaxes.
 Another very powerful feature is sequence matching - sadly in this particular example we had no need for it, but I decided to still showcase it.
 Consider [procedure declaration](https://nim-lang.org/docs/macros.html#statements-procedure-declaration) ast - suppose we need to match name, arguments, and return type.
 Usually part of case statement would look similarly to this:

 ```nim
   let name = arg[0]